When and How Did Music Therapy Get It's Start

 Music therapy has been a formal profession for over 70 years, but where did music therapy originate?
 How did people use music therapeutically before it became an evidence based profession?
 How has music therapy progressed over the years?

 The concept of using music to treat individuals’ needs is not a new one.
 Therapeutic music was being practiced long before it became a formal profession.
 The basic idea of this therapeutic practice is ancient, at least as old as the teachings of the great philosophers, Aristotle and Socrates.
-A teacher of Socrates and Pericles, Damon of Athens, explained that music had great influence because it simply “imitates the movements of the soul”.
-This quote demonstrates an understanding of the connection between music and the soul.
+A teacher of Socrates and Pericles, Damon of Athens, explained that music has a great influence because it simply “imitates the movements of the soul”.
 This is an important element of music’s therapeutic qualities.

 In Ancient Greece, it was a common belief that music had the power to heal.
 This can be traced back to two notable groups at the time: The Orphic Cult and the Pythagorean Philosophers.
 They both shared the belief that music could heal the soul.
 They used two kinds of songs with the intention of cleansing the soul.
 These two types of songs were called paeans and epodes.

 We see the healing powers of paeans referenced in the first book of the Iliad.
 The Iliad is a book in the classic series of Homer’s epics.
-I’m sure you were forced to read this book in high school.
-Or at least find summaries of it on the internet before the big test.
-Anyway, back to the history of music therapy.
-In Homer’s Iliad, the Greeks were saved by the singing of hymns and paeans.
-This lifted the plague cast upon them by Apollo off their shoulders.
+In Homer’s Iliad, the Greeks were saved by singing hymns and paeans.
+This lifted the plague cast upon them by Apollo, off their shoulders.

 The way we see music used in this case, is in direct correlation to what we know as music therapy.
 The paeans and hymns are what relieved the stress of the Greeks caused by Apollo’s plague.
 This may not be the first thing that comes to your mind when you think of traditional therapy methods.
 This is not the kind of therapy where you lay on the couch and “talk about your feelings”.
 But it is an instance where therapy comes into play.
-All therapy aims to do is relieve or heal a disorder.
+All therapy aims to do is to help improve a person's quality of life.
 No matter how that objective is completed, it counts as a form of therapy.
 This situation called for music to be the therapeutic ship sailing to the island of mental clarity.
 Thus, making this a use of music therapy.

 Philosophy is a recurring theme in Ancient Greek culture.
 It was a time where humans questioned the world around them and really acknowledged differences in opinion.
 Many of the great philosophers we learn about today analyzed the concept of using music therapeutically.
 They started to see effects that music had on mental health.